-Name, Municipality and Country of Residence Position(s) with the Corporation Principal Occupation Director Since Common Shares beneficially owned, or controlled or directed, directly or indirectly (1) DSUs (2) Jack C. Lee (3)(4) Alberta, Canada Chair Private Investor and President of Facet Resources Ltd. (private investment firm) 2008 260,504 288,038 Ronald Dewhurst (3) Victoria, Australia (3) Director Corporate Director 2017 79,038 Peter Grosskopf Ontario, Canada Chief Executive Officer (" CEO ") and Director CEO of the Corporation and CEO of Sprott Resource Lending Corp. (" SRLC ") 2010 5,659,425 (5) Sharon Ranson (4) Ontario, Canada Director President of The Ranson Group Inc. (executive coaching and consulting services firm) 2014 250,000 223,180 Arthur Richards Rule IV California, United States Director President and CEO of Sprott U.S. Holdings Inc. (" Sprott US ") 2011 26,170,067 (6) - Rosemary Zigrossi (3)(4) Ontario, Canada Director President, Odaamis Inc. (consulting services firm) 2014 35,000 125,964
+Name, Municipality and Country of Residence Position(s) with the Corporation Principal Occupation Director Since Common Shares beneficially owned, or controlled or directed, directly or indirectly (1) DSUs (2) Ronald Dewhurst (3) Victoria, Australia Director Corporate Director 2017 82,234 Peter Grosskopf Ontario, Canada (4) Chief Executive Officer (" CEO ") and Director CEO of the Corporation and CEO of Sprott Resource Lending Corp. (" SRLC ") 2010 5,659,425 Sharon Ranson (5) Ontario, Canada Director President of The Ranson Group Inc. (executive coaching and consulting services firm) 2014 250,000 258,027 Arthur Richards Rule IV (6) California, United States Director President and CEO of Sprott U.S. Holdings Inc. (" Sprott US ") 2011 26,370,827 - Rosemary Zigrossi (3)(5) Ontario, Canada Director President, Odaamis Inc. (consulting services firm) 2014 35,000 131,058

-- (1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, not being within the knowledge of the Corporation, has been obtained from the System for Electronic Disclosure by Insiders. - (2) For further information concerning the Corporation's DSU Plan (as defined below), see "Director Attendance and Compensation Deferred Share Unit Plan". - (3) Member of the CGC Committee. - (4) Member of the Audit Committee (as defined below). - (5) 777,425 of such Common Shares have been designated for the account of Mr. Grosskopf under the EPSP (as defined below) and, as at the date hereof, 616,761 of such Common Shares designated under the EPSP have not yet vested. - (6) 73,203 of such Common Shares have been designated for the account of Mr. Rule under the EIP (as defined below) and, as at the date hereof, 24,401 of such Common Shares designated under the EIP have not yet vested.
+(1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, not being within the knowledge of the Corporation, has been obtained from the System for Electronic Disclosure by Insiders.

+(2) For further information concerning the Corporation's DSU Plan (as defined below), see "Director Attendance and Compensation - Deferred Share Unit Plan".

+(3) Member of the CGC Committee.

+(4) 777,425 of such Common Shares have been designated for the account of Mr. Grosskopf under the EPSP (as defined below) and, as at the date hereof, 265,971 of such Common Shares designated under the EPSP have not yet vested.

+(5) Member of the Audit Committee (as defined below).

+(6) 273,963 of such Common Shares have been designated for the account of Mr. Rule under the EIP (as defined below) and, as at the date hereof, all of these Common Shares designated under the EIP have vested.